Campaigning works! See what you've achieved

 More transparency for people in developing countries

 In 2013, we welcomed new EU transparency legislation.
 Finally it will be possible to find out about who benefits from the activities of multinational oil, gas and mining companies and if local communities are getting a fair deal for their natural resources.

 UK Climate Change Act

-In 2008 the UK became the first country in the world to make emission cuts a legal requirement.
+In 2008, the UK became the first country in the world to make carbon emission cuts a legal requirement.
 As part of our Climate Justice campaign, you lobbied MPs for three key changes – annual checkpoints, more ambitious emission cuts and the inclusion of emissions from shipping and aviation.
 And we got them all!

 Between 2006 and 2007, 50,000 CAFOD campaigners used consumer pressure on major UK jewellery retailers, asking them to sign up to a set of golden rules to end the sale of dirty gold.
 Parishioners in England and Wales created gold petition chains, which were handed into local stores of Argos and Ernest Jones, championing the rights of those affected by mining.
-As a result, 7 major UK jewellery retailers signed up to the rules, along with 69 more internationally, thanks to the No Dirty Gold campaign in the USA.
+As a result, seven major UK jewellery retailers signed up to the rules, along with 69 more internationally, thanks to the No Dirty Gold campaign in the USA.

 Make Poverty History

 In 2005 over 700 Catholic parishes were represented in Edinburgh, as over 250,000 people rallied to make poverty history.
 Globally 31 million people united in this global call to action against poverty.
 As a result, world leaders pledged to increase aid spending by up to $50 billion and the G8 agreed to cancel some of the remaining debt owed by some of the poorest countries to international institutions like the World Bank.